cocomans/plasma/README.md

 encapsulated in the particle system, a trivially parallel problem.
 This approach also has applicability to very large scale systems, potential exascale, due to the large amount of particle work per communication.

+The initial C++ implementation targets hybrid GPU + Multi-Core systems, but will preserve the flexibility to be easily implemented on other architectures.

+This flexibility will be accomplished by separating the physics algorithms from the underlying architecture considerations through the use of C++ templates and class inheritance.

 ### Building

 <dt><code>$>gmake</code></dt>